glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 pears cost 1.750000 a pound
 ```

-Remember that the print statements listing the costs may be in a different order on your screen than in this tutorial; that’s due to the fact that we’re looping over dictionary keys, which are unordered.
+Remember that the print statements listing the costs may be in a different order on your screen than in this tutorial; it comes from the fact that we are looping over dictionary keys, which are unordered.
 To learn more about control structures (e.g., `if` and `else`) in Python, check out the official [Python tutorial section on this topic](https://docs.python.org/3.6/tutorial/).

 If you like functional programming you might also like map and filter: